cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ## Git guides

-This repository incorporates a [git-guides](/git-guides/) submodule, a small collection of cheatsheets designed to reference while getting comfortable with Git.
+This repository incorporates a [git-guides](/git-guides/) submodule, a small collection of markdown cheatsheets to reference while getting comfortable with Git.

 ## Citation style